shahbazibnafzal/artificial-intelligence/0_Data_Preprocessing/README.md

 ```

 Each value in the column is calculated this way, so the values will be between -3 and 3 (Except outliers).

+## Data preprocessing template

+There are a few steps that we always need to perform.

+1. Importing the libraries to use.
+2. Importing the datasets and defining the independant and dependant variables.
+3. Taking care of missing data.
+4. Encoding the categorical values (Converting the labels to numeric values to perform the calculations on them).
+5. Splitting the data into training and testing set.
+6. Feature scaling.